mattortiz/app.envyforge.com.identity.service/README.md

 You will need to cleanup and remove the resources so that you are not charged for any usage in your account.
 This is a 2 phase process.

-#### Phase1
+##### DANGER: THIS WILL TEARDOWN YOUR AWS ENVIRONMENT - ONLY USE FOR NON-PRODUCTION OR NON-CRITICAL ENVIRONMENTS

+### Phase 1

 - First you need to follow the instructions in the **`<code-dir>/app.envyforge.com.identity/client/readme.md`** section on Cleanup.
 This phase will remove tenants and cleanup any created UserPools, etc.

-#### Phase 2
+### Phase 2

-- Now run the following commands
+- Now run the following command from the **`<code-dir>/app.envyforge.com.identity/service/ directory`**.

 ```
-cd <code-dir>/app.envyforge.com.identity/service/common
-npm run removeAll
-cd ../serviceDiscovery
-sls remove
+.../service > .teardown-services.sh
 ```

-- It may take a few minutes for AWS to remove all the resources.
+It may take a few minutes for AWS to remove all the resources.

 ## Acknowledgments / References